AnthonyDiGirolamo/anthonydigirolamo.github.com/source/_posts/2013-02-13-lights-out-box.markdown

 ### Parts

-I took the lego approach to putting this together.
+I took the lego approach while putting this together.
 Pick powerful components and wire them up.
 Here is a list of every part used and what I paid for it.

 |--------|----|-----------------------------------------------------------------------------------------------------------------------------------------------------|
 | Price  | Quantity | Item |